haxandsnax/AnkhUtils/README.md

 ## Getting started
 1. Copy the `AnkhUtils` directory into your `Scripts` folder, alongside all your other scripts

-2. When you first add the utility, you need to modify each script and add the following code
+2. When you first add the utility, you need to modify each script and add the following code to your scripts:

 ```python
 import os